Work samples

 A Musicale: a social entertainment with music as the leading feature.
 A musical gathering or concert, typically small and informal.

 Ms. Gill has been involved in the Baltimore Musicales organization since its beginning performances in the Spring of 2014.
-Since that time, the organization has produced over seventy concerts, consisting of mainstage performances, outreach conerts for both school-aged children and senior living communities, and specialty concerts in some of the most unique venues the city of Baltimore has to offer.
+Since that time, the organization has produced over one hundred concerts, consisting of mainstage performances, outreach concerts for both school-aged children and senior living communities, and specialty concerts in some of the most unique venues the city of Baltimore has to offer.
 Breaking the traditional boundaries between concert-goers and performers, the artists of the Musicales share interesting biographical information about the composers and poets, and provide historical and literary contexts.
 This allows the listeners in the audience to form deeper and more personal connections to the music and to the artists.

 The Baltimore Musicales produced a one-of-a-kind concert event in 2018 in collaboration with the George Peabody Library and the Peabody Friedheim Library celebrating the life and career of legendary soprano (and Baltimore resident) Rosa Ponselle.
 The Musicales continued with their mainstage season, as well as many outreach collaborations in the Baltimore city and county communities, until the beginning of the COVID-19 pandemic in 2020.
+Throughout the pandemic, the Musicales continued to connect with its audience members through virtual performances.
+Since March, 2020, the Musicales premiered eight virtual performances on its YouTube channel, in addition to creating and introducing the series "In the Living Room with...", an informal virtual discussion with artists and composers.

 • Force of Destiny: The Life and Music of Rosa Ponselle